vazco/meteor-universe-accounts-ui/README.md

     meteor add universe:accounts-ui

-- This package assumes that you're using React, but you have to add in on your own, e.g.
+- This package assumes that you're using React
-    * `meteor add react`

 - This package uses Semantic UI styling classes, but you have to add styles on your own, e.g.
     * `meteor add semantic:ui`